-MSC ships from Gemlik in Turkey to, for example, Miami, Baltimore, Oakland, Long Beach, New Orleans in the US.
+MSC ships from Gemlik in Turkey to, for example, Miami, Baltimore, Oakland, Long Beach, and New Orleans in the US.
 Maersk offers service from Istanbul to Newark (transit time: up to 3 weeks).
 Hapag Lloyd ships from Istanbul, Izmir, Gemlik, Mersin, and Iskenderun to Charleston, Port Everglades, Houston, Savannah, and Norfolk (transit time: up to 7 weeks).

 You can get the ordered goods in a matter of days if you choose air freight.
 The disadvantage is that it is estimated that airfreight is about five times more expensive than sea freight.
-FedEx Express and Turkish Cargo provides services to Europe and North America.
+FedEx Express and Turkish Cargo provide services to Europe and North America.

 Import from Turkey – to sum up